A brief history of the Hook Peninsula

 The Day tour is a family friendly, interactive tour led by one guide.

-It may not be suitable for children under school age as some rooms are dark.
+It is not be suitable for children under 5 years of age as some rooms are dark and there are some aspects of the tour not suited to young children.

 For more information on the Tour and The paranormal lockdowns please visit the booking page.
 For info on all other happenings at the hall, please visit the events page.